History of City

 By the 1900’s, the cattle industry around the nearby town of Dolores was booming.
 The large orchards down McElmo Canyon were winning worldwide fame for their giant Delicious apples.
 Placer mining was occurring to the south, spectacular Indian ruins had been discovered by cattlemen on the Mesa Verde, and in 1906, that area was designated as a National Park.
 Farmers were growing exceptional crops of alfalfa, potatoes, and wheat.
 The town of Cortez had prospered and continued to expand as it provided supplies for the various industries that surrounded her.
 All of the industrial threads that exist today had begun to weave into a pattern.

 No Transportation but Perfect Time to Move to Montezuma Valley

-Between 1900 and 1910 the town prospered and the commercial districts of the town expanded while storefronts sprang up in and among the earliest homes along Main and Market.
+Between 1900 and 1910, the town prospered and the commercial districts of the town expanded while storefronts sprang up in and among the earliest homes along Main and Market.
 Land was selling for $40 per acre and it looked like you couldn't go wrong if you moved into the Montezuma Valley.
-If you could pick a year in the whole valley’s history which would be the best, it would probably be around 1909.
+If you could pick a year in the whole valley’s history that would be the best, it would probably be around 1909.
 The real estate speculators were selling Montezuma Valley lands back east and luring eastern banking money out west.
 The water system, although financially troubled, continued to expand and in time the eastern portion of the valley received water.

 The Storm of 1911